espadrine/succinct-cybernetics/misc/network.md

 - Application: serialization of data structures (eg: HTTP (documents), NTP (time), SMTP (email), FTP (file)).

-Let's focus on a typical stack which roughly fits OSI.
+Let's focus on a typical stack.

 ### HTTP

-**HyperText Transfer Protocol** ([HTTP][]) is an application-layer protocol designed for client-server document transmission.
+**HyperText Transfer Protocol** ([HTTP][]) is an application-layer and presentation-layer protocol designed for client-server document transmission.
 For instance, to request the main page of an HTTP server on your computer:

     GET / HTTP/1.1
     Host: localhost:1234